BenAuer2021/Simulation-Of-Nuclear-Medicine-Imaging-Systems-Scintigraphy-SPECT/README.md

 ```
 The `SPECThead` volume **must** be large enough to include all components of the detector (including collimators or shielding), but not cover any part of the source or phantom.
 Any shielding material outside the `SPECThead` volume will be ignored in the simulation (i.e. photons will pass straight through).

 The positioning of the SPECT head will depend on the phantom that is used.
 The hierarchical structure of GATE means that any phantom volume will overwrite any SPECThead volume in the same position, this includes any air around the corners of a voxelised phantom.

-All detector components must be defined relative to the **center** of the `SPECThead' volume.
+All detector components must be defined relative to the **center** of the `SPECThead` volume.
 Any translation set in `/gate/SPECThead/placement/setTranslation' will be applied to all components.
 Therefore, `/gate/SPECThead/placement/setTranslation' is a good way to set the radius of the detector during the acquisition.

 Due to the phantom we are using here, a radius of 45 cm was set to avoid overlap of the phantom volume.